dsu-arl/pace-ai-dojo/machine-learning/splitting-dataset/DESCRIPTION.md

 X = np.random.rand(100, 3)
 ```

 Now we will create `y`, the correct output for the model to reference, using `numpy`'s `random.randint()` function.
 For this example we want our model to output either a no or yes (0 or 1).
-The first parameter is the low value which in our case is 0.
+The first parameter is the low value, which in our case is 0.
 The second parameter is the high value and we'll set to be 2 since it's exclusive.
 This will only output 0s and 1s.
 The final parameter we will set is the size, which is the number of samples which is the same as the value set in the last example.
 ```python
 y = np.random.randint(0, 2, size=100)
 ```